cikeZ00/LocalPavTV/README.md

 Use the api on port ``3000`` to list replays and download them.

-Download a proxy server.
-(I used Charles)
+Download a proxy server, I used Charles.

 Import the fake root certificate into the proxy.

 Enable DNS Spoofing and spoof ``tv.vankrupt.net`` to point to your mitm servers IP.